pkcsecurity/info-radiator/README.md

 The PC has also been configured to automatically run `radiate` on system boot.
 Note: if you quit the script at any point, be sure all instances of Firefox are closed too before running the script again.

-If you'd like SSH access to the PC, shoot a Slack message to Jonathan and he'll get you in.
+If you'd like SSH access to the PC, shoot a Slack message to Jonathan and he'll help get you set up!